What Are The Sam, Mike & Will Linebackers In Football?

 First, let’s learn what a linebacker is in football and how they are essential to the defensive puzzle.

-The linebacker gets its name because of where they are positioned.
+The linebacker position gets its name because of where they are positioned.
 They are positioned behind or in the back of the (defensive) line.

 This position is essential because they’re responsible for covering both the run and the pass.